mrnkr/nvim-config/README.md

 I wanted to keep it as minimal as possible.
 The goal is to work with react+node while being able to find my files using fzf, finding text within them using `Ag` and having keybindings be as similar to `vscode`'s as possible.

+You may love vscode's way of solving conflicts, I know I do.
+If that's the case, the tool I chose to deal with git conflicts which I found to be the simplest and closest to vscode's offering is [conflict-marker.vim](https://github.com/rhysd/conflict-marker.vim), it's just so simple.

 ## Installation steps

 1. Install nvim